stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 # Cooldowns

-## Primordial Elementalist and Liquid Magma Totem
+## Primordial Elementalist or Liquid Magma Totem

 This macro will use either {{ site.data.spell.tempest }} or {{ site.data.spell.meteor }} when {{ site.data.talent.pe }} is talented, or {{ site.data.talent.lmt }} at your Cursor location if it is talented.